12. Maintainers/Developers Section

 Until CISL fixes its unusual way of setting up Cray module environments, it is necessary to create a cray-pals (parallel application launcher) module to be able to find mpirun etc. Create directory /glade/work/epicufsrt/contrib/spack-stack/derecho/cray-pals and copy file /opt/cray/pe/lmod/modulefiles/core/cray-pals/1.2.11.lua into this directory.

-On Gaea C5, miniconda, qt, and ecflow need to be installed as a one-off before spack can be used.
+On Gaea C5, qt needs to be installed as a one-off before spack can be used.

 qt (qt@5)